Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 ## Allowed travel types

 Allows movement for each [travel type](TravelType.md).
-These are 16 bits (but Ambermoon has only 11 travel types).
+These are 15 bits (but Ambermoon has only 11 travel types).
 First bit (bit 8 of the tile flags) allows normal walking if set.
 Second bit (bit 1 of the tile flags) allows traveling by horse, and so on.

+I think Ambermoon uses the travel type "None" as index 0 and walking as index 1.
+Therefore there are really 16 travel allow bits and bit 8 means "allow travel type None".
+If this is set None is allowed and hence this means that no movement is allowed.

 ## Sit/sleep value